euphonie/study-notes/Engineering Tools/Cloud/GCP/Storage.md

 - Lets issue SQL-like queries
 - ACID transactions
 - Main use case is to store structured data from App Engine apps.
+	- Product catalogs
+	- User Profiles
+	- Transaction based on asset properties
 - Designed for application backends
 - Integration point for applications using App Engine and Compute Engine
 - Free tier with a daily quota of storage, reads, writes, deletes and small operations
-- Ideal for semi-structured application data, durable key-value data, hierarchical data, managing mu
+- Ideal for semi-structured application data, durable key-value data, hierarchical data, managing multiple indexes, transactions
+- **Not good for** working as relational database or to manage analytic data

 ### Firestore